About CDCP

 Only those who meet the following criteria will receive a letter with instructions on how to apply.

-• Are a resident of Canada in 2022 for tax purposes
+Are a resident of Canada for the annual tax purposes

 Removable Prosthodontic Policy